o-murphy/Voicemeeter/README.md

 > [!NOTE]
 > You can experiment with lowering the buffer size to 160 or even less if needed.
 However, very low buffering can cause audio artifacts (crackling, dropouts) if your CPU cannot process the audio fast enough.
 The optimal value depends on your computer's performance.

 #### Here we go!
-On this step we should be able to hear system sounds, our Mic, Guitar, etc. in our Headphones or Sound monitors as same as use Voicemeeter Input/Output in other applications.
-If you don't need an advance resolving, applying effects or route through DAW/VSTs

-#### Route through DAW / VSTs
-Soon...
+Verifying Your Basic Setup

+You're all set!
+At this point, your core setup should be complete.
+You can now test your audio to confirm that everything is working as expected.

+* You should be able to hear the following through your headphones or monitors:
+* All system sounds (from your browser, video chat app, games, etc.)
+* Your microphone
+* Your guitar
+* You should also be able to use Voicemeeter Output as your microphone in other applications (like Discord or Zoom).

+If you don't require advanced audio routing through a DAW or VST plugins, your setup is now complete.
+You can to go to the [Configuring your video chat app](#configuring-your-video-chat-app) section.

 ## Configuring Your Video Chat App